Northern Branch Corridor Project: EIS, estimated costs, and funding

 The estimated cost of the project is approaching $1 billion.
 Approximately $40 million has been allocated to the project, which was expected to begin in 2012 and be completed in 2015 and projected to have an estimated 24,000 passengers daily.
 Nearly three years after its submission, the Federal Transit Administration authorized the release of a draft environmental impact statement (DEIS) in December 2011.

 A February 2012 review of the DEIS by the Environmental Protection Agency found a "lack of objections" but questioned the implementation of wetlands mitigation banking proposal and the grade separation outline within the document.

 In a meeting held in September 2012 with NJT and 13 mayors from the region, NJT said that it had yet to complete review of responses to the DEIS and that no funding for the project had been identified.

 With the compromise to build the northern terminus between those originally proposed, the project can be advanced with the completion of a final environmental impact statement.
 Initially, it was undecided whether or not a supplemental draft environmental impact statement (SDEIS) would be required for the Englewood Hospital terminus.
 State legislators petitioned the Federal Transit Administration to proceed with the existing impact statement to avoid additional delays to the project.

 In February 2014, NJ Transit was directed by the Federal Transit Administration (FTA) to prepare a SDEIS Supplementary Draft Environmental Impact Statement, to be complete in the fall.
 The FTA approved the SDEIS in March 2017 and it was released on March 17, 2017.

 The state can apply for federal funding but would have to provide matching state funds, according to Rep. Bill Pascrell's office.
 It was expected that, with a new gasoline tax passed in 2016, the state's Transportation Trust Fund would provide funding for the line.
 New Jersey Transit capital improvements budgets included $95 million in funding for environmental remediation for the project during 2018 through 2020.

+In August 2023 the FTA announced that it would not act on the 2018 supplement to the EIS, citing “all-encompassing changes” since then and requested more information about the extension.
+An NJ Transit spokesman estimated this additional work will delay the project by two years.
+By 2025, no action had been taken on the FTA's request, and a new study was not planned to be conducted until a consultant was hired in mid-2026.